- Claiming a TPD Payout Through a Superannuation Fund

 Can I Make Multiple TPD Claims?

-When you have multiple TPD insurance policies, it is possible to make multiple claims for the same illness, physical injury, illness, or psychiatric mental health condition as long as you meet the TPD requirements of each policy.
+When you have multiple TPD insurance policies, it is possible to make multiple claims for the same illness, physical injury, illness, or psychiatric condition as long as you meet the TPD requirements of each policy.

 Generally, your chance of winning multiple TPD payouts increases when you work with a skilled disability claim lawyer.